Jonathan Fruchter

 Postdoctoral research associate at the University of Bonn, working in Giles Gardam’s team.

-Virtual homology of residually free groups and profinite rigidity of direct products, with Ismael Morales.
+Virtual homology of limit groups and profinite rigidity of direct products, with Ismael Morales.

 Limit groups over coherent right-angled Artin groups are cyclic subgroup separable.